DamonJiang716/myclean-project/user_stories/user_story_04_modify_cancel.md

 ---

 ## Assumptions:
-- Only bookings within valid time window (e.g., >24h before service) can be changed/canceled
+- Only bookings within valid time window can be changed/canceled
 - Confirmation step must be present to avoid accidental cancellation
 - After cancellation, appointment status updates and email/notification is sent
 - Cleaners will be notified of cancellation or schedule change